jido/Arcadam/README.md

 ----
 ```

-Similarly, the same attribute can be used to prevent translation
+Similarly, the same attribute can be used to prevent the
-of text:
+translation of text:

 ```
 [localize=N]